pluralsh/kubernetes-agent/doc/kubernetes_ci_access.md

     value and the context's name are the only unique values across contexts.
   - `<CI_JOB_TOKEN>` is the value of the [`CI_JOB_TOKEN`](https://docs.gitlab.com/ee/user/project/new_ci_build_permissions_model.html#job-token) variable.

+### Branch and Environment restrictions

+When `ci_access.projects[].environments[]` is present in an agent's configuration, only CI jobs that deploy to a matching [environment](https://docs.gitlab.com/ee/ci/environments/) are allowed to use the agent.

+One or more environment entries can be specified, where each contains either the environment name or a wildcard [environment scope](https://docs.gitlab.com/ee/ci/environments/#scope-environments-with-specs).
+If the CI job's environment does not match any entries:

+- The injected configuration does not have a context for the agent.
+- The `allowed_agents` API response does not include the agent.

+Environments can also be specified at the group level with `ci_access.groups[].environments[]`.
+If a project is authorized multiple times (for example, at both the project and group level), only the most specific configuration is used and environment entries are not merged.
+See [`/api/v4/job/allowed_agents` API](#apiv4joballowed_agents-api) for details on configuration specificity.

 ### Identifiers